paulocoehlo1992/MEDICAL-SCREENING-USING-ML/README.md

 |---------------|-----------|-----------|
 | 24789         | 2344      | 22445     |

-Next step was to merge HDFC dataset and DIGILYTICS dataset .We defined cohorts based on [CITY ,GENDER, AGE GROUPS ] in HDFC dataset and merged DIGILYTICS dataset .
+Next step was to merge insurer dataset and third-party  biomarkers dataset .We defined cohorts based on [CITY ,GENDER, AGE GROUPS ] in HDFC dataset and merged DIGILYTICS dataset .